Suicide prevention efforts have focused on five targeted approaches:

 What does the Secretary of Energy do during the Annual Tribal Leaders Summit?

-What are four cultural differences between Alaska Native cultures and the dominant mainstream culture?
+What are cultural differences between Alaska Native cultures and the dominant mainstream culture?

-What are four recommendations to improve current treatment programs?
+What are recommendations to improve current treatment programs?

 A. Serious psychological distress; feelings of sadness, hopelessness, and worthlessness; feelings of nervousness or restlessness; and suicide.

 B. A voluntary affiliation of over 30 Tribes, Tribal organizations, and regional health corporations providing health services to AI/ANs in Alaska through a self-governance compact ($574 million in FY 2010) with IHS.

 C. 1) Assisting IHS, Tribal, and Urban Indian health programs and communities in addressing suicide utilizing community level cultural approaches; 2) identifying and sharing information on best and promising practices; 3) improving access to behavioral health services; 4) strengthening and enhancing the IHS‘ epidemiological capabilities; and 5) promoting collaboration between Tribal and Urban Indian communities with Federal, State, national, and local community agencies.

 D. Any American Indian or Alaska Native Tribe, Band, Nation, Pueblo, or other organized group or community, including any Alaska Native village [as defined or established pursuant to the Alaska Native Claims Settlement Act (43 U.S.C.
 1601 et seq.)], which is acknowledged by the Federal government to constitute a tribe with a government to government relationship with the United States and eligible for the programs, services, and other relationships established by the United States for indigenous peoples because of their status as American Indian and Alaska Native tribes, Bands, Nations, Pueblos or communities.